jckarter/clay/doc/language-reference.md

         println(x); // prints 2
     }

 Binding statements must appear in a block.
-A standalone binding cannot be used as a single-statement body of an `if`, `while` or other compound statement.
+A binding statement cannot be used as a single-statement body of an `if`, `while` or other compound statement.

     // Example
     foo() {